Full-Time Studies (degree seekers)

 If you apply for admission to a degree programme with restricted admission, you must submit the following language certificates with your application:

 - Deutsche Sprachprüfung für den Hochschulzugang – DSH (German Language Examination for University Entrance) with a proficiency level of DSH 2 or 3.
-This examination is held at the Language Teaching Centre of the University of Freiburg and includes a written and an oral part.
+This examination is held at the University of Freiburg’s Language Teaching Centre and includes a written and an oral part.

 - Test Deutsch als Fremdsprache – TestDaF (Test of German as a Foreign Language) with a proficiency level of 4 or 5 (TDN 4 or 5) on all four parts.